Synchronization of two cavity-coupled qubits measured by entanglement: Results

 No matter the coupling strength, there exists a transition point after which the asynchronicity remains at a stable value.
 This transition point is identical to the transition point shown in Fig.~\ref{fig:3-con.} (green curves) where the tripartite concurrence reaches a maximal value.
-The coincidence verifies our expectation that the cooperativity is maximized when the asynchronicity is minimized.
-Therefore, cooperativity between two qubits reflects the dynamic identity of the two qubits.
+The coincidence verifies our expectation that the synchronization is maximized when the asynchronicity is minimized.
+Therefore, synchronization between two qubits reflects the dynamic identity of the two qubits.

 Before reaching the stable minimal value, the asynchronicity increases from a non-zero value for a certain duration, which are spent on the cooperation by the qubits.
-When the coupling is sufficiently weak (below $50~\mathrm{MHz}$), the minimal stable value is almost vanishing (below $10^{-3}$).
+When the coupling is sufficiently weak (below $\eta\approx200$~MHz), the minimal stable value is almost vanishing (below $10^{-5}$).
 When the coupling becomes stronger, the feedback from the cavity mode to each of the qubits becomes adverse to the synchronizing motion.
 However, the feedback effect is not linear.
-Plotted as a function of the dimensionless coupling strength $\eta/\Omega_{L}$ at $\Omega_{L}/2\pi=5.1~\mathrm{GHz}$ and $\Omega_{R}/2\pi=6.1~\mathrm{GHz}$ in Fig.~\ref{fig:syn-eta}, the stable minimal value \emph{$\bar{\mathcal{A}}$} of asynchronicity first retains a negligible value in the weak coupling regime.
-At about $\eta/\Omega_{L}=0.01$, $\bar{\mathcal{A}}$ starts to increase until it reaches a maximum at $\eta/\Omega_{L}=0.088$, where it starts to decrease until it reaches a minimum at $\eta/\Omega_{L}=0.29$.
-The region between $\eta/\Omega_{L}=0.01$ and $\eta/\Omega_{L}=0.29$ can be regarded as a strong coupling regime for cooperativity.
-After that, $\bar{\mathcal{A}}$ enters the ultra-strong coupling regime and increases with the coupling again until $\eta/\Omega_{L}=0.4$, where stable minimal value of $\mathcal{A}$ is no longer discernable.
+Plotted as a function of the dimensionless coupling strength $\eta/\Omega_{L}$ at $\Omega_{L}/2\pi=6.1~\mathrm{GHz}$ and $\Omega_{R}/2\pi=7.1~\mathrm{GHz}$ in Fig.~\ref{fig:syn-eta}, the stable minimal value \emph{$\bar{\mathcal{A}}$} of asynchronicity first retains a negligible value in the weak coupling regime.
+At about $\eta/\Omega_{L}=0.04$, $\bar{\mathcal{A}}$ starts to increase slowly until it reaches a turning point at $\eta/\Omega_{L}=0.2$.
+The region between $\eta/\Omega_{L}=0.04$ and $\eta/\Omega_{L}=0.2$ can be regarded as a strong coupling regime for synchronization.
+After that, $\bar{\mathcal{A}}$ enters the ultra-strong coupling regime and increases with the coupling again until $\eta/\Omega_{L}\approx0.33$, where stable minimal value of $\mathcal{A}$ is no longer discernible.